Haus des Rundfunks: The building

-The Haus des Rundfunks was one of the first buildings in Europe dedicated solely to broadcasting and is exceeded in age only by the Münchner Funkhaus.
+The Haus des Rundfunks was one of the first buildings in Europe dedicated solely to broadcasting and is exceeded in age only by the Funkhaus München.
 It is thus especially noteworthy that the building still offers ideal conditions for broadcast production today.
 At the time, Hans Poelzig had almost no examples to emulate but he developed ideas which are still valid today: the office and editorial rooms are located in the outer areas of the building, thereby surrounding the three large studio complexes.
 The largest broadcasting space is the heart of the building, and as well as this there is also a smaller broadcasting room and an area which, with its diversity of acoustic characteristics, is used for the production of radio drama.

 Poelzig put a great deal of thought into the acoustic properties of the studios.
 The chairs in the large broadcasting space were specially designed so that seats had the same sound-absorbing qualities whether occupied or not.
 In the smaller broadcasting room a hundred wall panels could be flipped.
 One side of the panels absorbed sound, the other reflected it.
 In this way very different reverberation effects could be achieved.